lijiansong/ndarray/usage.md

 // 2. size(), get the total number of elements in a NDArray constexpr size_type size() const;

-// 3. dim_sizes(), get the dimension array of a NDArray, it return a std::array constexpr const dim_container& dim_sizes() const;
+// 3. dim_sizes(), get the dimension array of a NDArray, for static NDArray it return a std::array, while for dynamic NDArray, it returns a std::vector constexpr const dim_container& dim_sizes() const;

 // 4. dim_size(const size_type), get the size of the given index dimension of a NDarray inline size_type dim_size(const size_type dim_index) const;

+// 5. data(), get the data of a NDArray, for static NDArray, it returns a std::array, while for dynamic NDArray, it returns a std::vector const data_container& data() const { return _data; }

 ```

 ## 3. NDArray Element Access